GeneralGrube/JUGA_survey/README.md

 ---
 **License:**
-The Code and Raw Data is published under Creative Commons Attribution Share Alike 4.0.
-This license allows reusers to distribute, remix, adapt, and build upon the material in any medium or format, so long as attribution is given to the creator.
-The license allows for commercial use.
-If you remix, adapt, or build upon the material, you must license the modified material under identical terms.
+The Code and Raw Data is published under GNU Public License 3.0.
+See further information in the LICENSE.md file.

 ---